rmcanany/SolidEdgeHousekeeper/README.md

 If the file has any insert part copies, checks if they are up to date.

 #### Material not in material table
 Checks the file's material against the material table.
-The material table is chosen on the Configuration tab.
+The material table is chosen on the **Configuration Tab**.

 #### Run external program
 Same as the Assembly command of the same name.